jordaneruiz/wine-connoisseur-server/README.md

-#WINE CONNOISSEUR
+# WINE CONNOISSEUR

-##Description
+## Description
 This app allows Wine collectors and lovers to buy very rare and exceptional bottles of wine.
-On the other side, people who owns wine but does not appreciate it can sell it.
+On the other side, people who own wine but do not appreciate it can sell it.

-##User Stories
+## User Stories
-- 404: If a page that does not exist a 404 page will appear to redirect me to an existing page
-- Signup: User can Sign up in the platform to sell or buy a bottle
+- **Signup:** User can Sign up in the platform to sell or buy a bottle
-- Login: User can Sign in in the platform to sell or buy a bottle
+- **Login:** User can Sign in in the platform to sell or buy a bottle
-- Logout: User can logout from the platform so his sells are safe / no one can purchase under his name
+- **Logout:** User can logout from the platform so his sells are safe / no one can purchase under his name
-- Add a bottle for sale: User can add a new bottle for sell
+- **Add a bottle for sale:** user can add a new bottle for sale
-- Delete bottle: User can delete any bottle he was selling
+- **Delete bottle:** User can delete any bottle he was selling
-- User Profile: both Seller and buyer have a profile with a biography, a picture and previous sells or previous purchases.
-Each of them can check other sellers / buyers’ profile
+- **User Profile:** both seller and buyer have a profile with a biography, a picture and previous sells or previous purchases.
+Each one of them can check other sellers / buyers’ profile
-- Payment: as soon as user clicks “buy it”, he can enter his payment information details
+- **Payment:** as soon as a user clicks “buy it”, he can enter his payment information details
-- Search & filter: to improve the user’s research he can filter the wine per year / color / country
+- **Search & filter:** to improve the user’s research he can filter the wine per name and sorti it by year and price

-##Backlog
+## Backlog
 - Message or comments section: allows user and buyers to discuss about the wine specificity
 - Sophisticated payment system
 - More filter option: grape variety

-#Client / Frontend
+# Client / Frontend
-##React Router Routes (React App)
+## React Router Routes (React App)

 **/**
 - **Component:** Home - Search - Filter - All Wines List